rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 case, the "when" statement for the key leaf is redundant and SHOULD be avoided.

-Some modules use "case + when" construct such as shown in the example depicted in {{ex-case-when}}.
+Some modules use "case + when" construct such as shown in the example below.
-Such a construct SHOULD be avoided by removing the "when" statement or using a "container" outside the "choice" as shown in {{ex-no-when}}.
+Such a construct SHOULD be avoided by removing the "when" statement or using a "container" outside the "choice".

 ~~~~ yang
 leaf type {